 We will not compromise performance.
 We are always looking for a bull that has the performance we are looking for, while at the same time will put a live calf on the ground.
 These bulls are being used for different reasons, but with these ultimate goals in mind.
 Please take note, these pictures are not all that good, we are constantly trying to upgrade the quality of our pictures.

 Y34 “DHR Cha-Cha” PB 76599

 Y34 was chosen for several reasons.
 First, performance.
 He had a 4.37 ADG, a 1.52 REA/CWT, and a 3.42 IMF.
 He is tested Homozygous Black, and his coat is getting pretty much “Angus Black” .
 His own birthweight was 64 pounds, and he was the first calf for a cow that has not had an offspring over 67 pounds.
-He is certainly a smaller framed bull, but has the power and phenotype that I am looking for.
-We are looking forward to seeing his first calves, which will be on the ground August 2013.
+He is certainly a smaller framed bull, currently weighs 1830, but has the power and phenotype that I am looking for.
+He produces thick fancy calves that perform.
+He serviced 30 cows that will calve Spring of 2015.
+This will be his final test as to whether or not he moves up as a senior sire.
 This is an old picture.
 He has been leased for most of the past year, as he is our most requested lease bull.
 He was clean up on our non black spring cows.
 FYI…..terrible picture!

 ZA 69 “DHR OTTO” PB82440